Custom Access And SQL Server Database

 Get In Touch

-Microsoft Access - More
+Microsoft Access Articles

-Microsoft Access Programmer Information
+Microsoft Access Tech Talk

-Creating a Pivot Table or Pivot Chart from a Query
+Creating a Pivot Table Or Pivot Chart From A Query

 Pivot tables and pivot charts provide great ways for you to summarize detailed data stored in your Access Database Engine and SQL Server databases.
 Pivot tables present your data in a spreadsheet-like format, whereas pivot charts automatically render pivot table views as line, bar, or area charts.
 Access 2002 introduced two views for queries: PivotTable and PivotChart.

-Creating the Query to Display in PivotTable or PivotChart View
+Creating The Query To Display In PivotTable Or PivotChart View

 You must build a query that is appropriate to display in PivotTable or PivotChart view.
 Queries that lend themselves to be displayed in PivotTable or PivotChart view provide many ways for the user to manipulate his data.
 An example of such a query is one that contains information about country, city, salesperson, sales, and date of sale.
 You could determine sales by city and salesperson for each month, or you could determine sales in each country for each salesperson during the year 2006.
 As you can see, the idea of pivot tables is to let you slice and dice the data in any way you need to at a given moment in time.